Systems-Theory-in-Systems-Biology/EPI/docs/source/tutorial_material/tutorial.rst

   :alt: The (forward) transformation rule applied to our model

-In the real world, problems with a known continous data distribution are very sparse.
+In the real world, problems with a known continuous data distribution are very sparse.
 Instead, we often rely on discrete measurements.
-EPI start with discrete data points as input and derives a continous distribution using Kernel Density Estimation (KDE) techniques.
+EPI starts with discrete data points as input and derives a continuous distribution using Kernel Density Estimation (KDE) techniques.
-From this data distribution the EPI algorithm derives the parameter distribution.
+From this data distribution, the EPI algorithm derives the parameter distribution.
 To close the cycle between the data and parameters, we can again sample from this distribution and use the forward model to get a discrete distribution of the parameters.

 ..
 It does this using the inverse of the multi-dimensional transformation formula, sampling techniques and the KDE again.